 The Salem College soccer team was awarded the 2011 Team Academic Award by the National Soccer Coaches Association of America (NSCAA).
 To receive this honor, a soccer team must have above a 3.0 cumulative grade point average for an entire school year (2010-2011).

 The Salem College soccer team lost a heartbreaking semifinal match against Piedmont College 4-3.
 The Spirits went ahead twice in the first-half by 2 goals, but they could not hold on for the win.
 They finish the season with an 11-5-2 record, the third straight year the program has eclipsed the 10 win mark.

 Gearing up for the Great South Athletic Conference women's soccer tournament, the GSAC is pleased to announce this year's women's soccer conference award winners.
 The winners will be honored during the tournament in LaGrange this weekend.

-The Salem College soccer team defeated Spelman 3-2 today on the road in a Great South match.
-Stephanie Hubbard (Sanford, NC) scored two goals off of corner kicks in the win.
-Salem improves to 12-2 with the win and 5-1 in the conference.
+The Salem College soccer team defeated Huntingdon College today 1-0 to advance to the Great South Athletic Conference semifinals on Friday.
+Stephanie Hubbard (Sanford, NC) scored in the 20th minute to secure the win.
+Salem improves to 11-4-2 overall with the victory.